yashrajsharmaaaa/Resume-Curator/README.md

 # Resume Curator

-AI-powered resume analysis and job matching platform that helps optimize resumes for specific job descriptions.
+AI-powered resume analysis platform that helps optimize resumes for specific job descriptions using intelligent matching algorithms.

 ## What it does

 **Resume Curator** analyzes your resume against job descriptions using AI to provide:

-- **Resume Analysis**: Get detailed feedback on your resume's strengths and weaknesses
+- **Smart Resume Analysis**: Get AI-powered feedback on your resume's strengths and areas for improvement
-- **Job Matching**: See how well your resume matches specific job requirements with compatibility scoring
+- **Job Matching Score**: See how well your resume matches specific job requirements with compatibility scoring
 - **Skills Gap Analysis**: Identify missing skills and keywords from the job description
-- **Improvement Suggestions**: Get actionable recommendations to enhance your resume
+- **Actionable Suggestions**: Get targeted recommendations to enhance your resume for specific roles

 ## Live Demo